Risingmist/Music-Style-Recommendation-System-using-Python-and-ML/README.md

 ## Implementation Details

-The project utilizes the following components and techniques:
+The project, as my initial venture into machine learning, utilizes the following components and techniques:

 - Decision Tree Algorithm: Implements the Decision Tree algorithm from the scikit-learn library to create a model for music style recommendation.
 - Data Preprocessing: Handles data cleaning and preprocessing to prepare the dataset for model training.